alexakocic/automatic-text-classification-summarization/README.md

-# master-thesis
+# Text classification and summarization
-Text classification and summarization
+Library containing functions for classifying and summarizing text documents.